null

 WASHINGTON STATE FLAG HISTORY & MEANING

 Washington became a state in 1889 but didn’t adopt this flag until 1923.
-The Washington Chapter of the Daughters of the American Revolution designed this flag in 1915, basing it off a popular design used throughout the state featuring a likeness of the first president, George Washington.
+The Washington Chapter of the Daughters of the American Revolution designed this flag in 1915, basing it on a popular design used throughout the state featuring a likeness of the first president, George Washington.

 Other Details